anthonydb/practical-sql-2/Chapter_07/README.md

 [PracticalSQL](https://www.nostarch.com/practicalSQL) by Anthony DeBarros is [available from No Starch Press](https://www.nostarch.com/practicalSQL).

-### Chapter 7: Table Design that Works for You
+### Chapter 6: Joining Tables in a Relational Database

-Covers how to set up tables to improve the organization and integrity of your data as well as how to speed up queries using indexes.
+Explains how to query multiple, related tables by joining them on key columns.
+You’ll learn how and when to use different types of joins.